Model lipid bilayer

 There are many different types of model bilayers, each having experimental advantages and disadvantages.
-The first system developed was the black lipid membrane or “painted” bilayer, which allows simple electrical characterization of bilayers but is short-lived and can be difficult to work with.
+The first system developed was the black lipid membrane or "painted" bilayer, which allows simple electrical characterization of bilayers but is short-lived and can be difficult to work with.
 Supported bilayers are anchored to a solid substrate, increasing stability and allowing the use of characterization tools not possible in bulk solution.
 These advantages come at the cost of unwanted substrate interactions which can denature membrane proteins.

 Black lipid membranes (BLM)

-The earliest model bilayer system developed was the “painted” bilayer, also known as a “black lipid membrane.”
-The term “painted” refers to the process by which these bilayers are made.
+The earliest model bilayer system developed was the "painted" bilayer, also known as a "black lipid membrane."
+The term "painted" refers to the process by which these bilayers are made.
 First, a small aperture is created in a thin layer of a hydrophobic material such as Teflon.
 Typically the diameter of this hole is a few tens of micrometers up to hundreds of micrometers.
 To form a BLM, the area around the aperture is first "pre-painted" with a solution of lipids dissolved in a hydrophobic solvent by applying this solution across the aperture with a brush, syringe, or glass applicator.
 The solvent used must have a very high partition coefficient and must be relatively viscous to prevent immediate rupture.
 The most common solvent used is a mixture of decane and squalene.

 After allowing the aperture to dry, salt solution (aqueous phase) is added to both sides of the chamber.
 The aperture is then "painted" with a lipid solution (generally the same solution that was used for pre-painting).
 A lipid monolayer spontaneously forms at the interface between the organic and aqueous phases on either side of the lipid/solvent droplet.
 Because the walls of the aperture are hydrophobic the lipid/solvent solution wets this interface, thinning the droplet in the center.
 Once the two sides of the droplet come close enough together, the lipid monolayers fuse, rapidly excluding the small remaining volume of solution.
 At this point a bilayer is formed in the center of the aperture, but a significant annulus of solvent remains at the perimeter.
-This annulus is required to maintain stability by acting as a bridge between the ~5 nm bilayer and the 10s of micrometer thick sheet in which the aperture is made.
+This annulus is required to maintain stability by acting as a bridge between the ~5 nm bilayer and the tens of micrometers thick sheet in which the aperture is made.